In This Article

 Health experts believe that it’s possible to spread them through direct contact.
 Kissing and sharing unclean utensils can pass the bacteria from one person to another.

-However, H. pylori can also be transmitted through contaminated water or food.3 Contamination usually happens when you don’t wash your hands properly before eating or cooking.
+However, contaminated food or water can also spread H. pylori bacteria.3 Contamination usually happens when you don’t wash your hands properly before eating or cooking.

 H. pylori is often acquired at a young age.
-But only 20% of children show symptoms.4
+But only 20% of infections in children show symptoms.4

 People with the following living conditions are at a higher risk of getting the infection: